department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/service-outside.md

 ### Get more information

-Want to know more about benefits for Veterans with health problems caused by contact with Agent Orange?
+Want to know more about benefits for Veterans with illnesses believed to be caused by contact with Agent Orange?
 [Learn more about Agent Orange benefits](http://www.publichealth.va.gov/exposures/agentorange/benefits/index.asp).